J-Cos/SimpleMetaPipeline/README.md

 Move the downloaded classifier into the Data/Classifiers directory within the pipeline directory structure you created earlier.

-Now let's check everything lokos right.
+Now let's check everything looks right.
 Your directory structure should look like this:

 ```bash
 └──BioinformaticPipeline_Env